dmitriyshub/ocp-kdump/README.md

 # KDUMP in OpenShift CoreOS Baremetal Nodes

 `Kdump` is a kernel feature that allows crash dumps to be created during a kernel crash.
-It produces a `vmcore`(a system-wide coredump, which is the recorded state of the working memory in the host at the time of the crash) that can be analyzed for the root cause analysis of the crash.
+It produces a `vmcore`(a system-wide coredump), which is the recorded state of the working memory in the host at the time of the crash, that can be analyzed for the root cause analysis of the crash.

 `kdump` uses a mechanism called `kexec` to boot into a second kernel whenever the system crashes.
 This second kernel, often called the crash kernel, boots with very little memory and captures the dump image.